26 Jan

 Contact Us for Help Today:

-A College Zoom counselor can walk you step-by-step through articulating your strongest appeal or waitlist letter.
-In the first meeting, we’ll analyze your original application with you, live and 1-on-1, to answer your questions and identify deficiencies and missed opportunities.
-Having honed our strategies and methods over the past 13 years, we'll cross-examine you with deep lines of questioning to uncover new and compelling information together.
 We'll find specific substantiating details and show you how to articulate them.
-Often, the better information found is larger in volume than what can fit in your letter.
-Therefore, once everything is laid out, we'll help you prioritize and package your argument in the most compelling way.
-This first session is sold as a 1.5-hour meeting (costing $525).
-However, for majors requiring a portfolio, a 1 hour and 45 minute meeting is necessary to include the portfolio review (for a total cost of $612.50).
+Often, the new and compelling information we discover is more than what can fit in your letter.
+Therefore, once everything is laid out, we'll help you prioritize and outline your argument in the most compelling way before the first meeting ends.
+This session is sold as a 1.5-hour meeting (costing $450).
+However, for majors requiring a portfolio, a 1 hour and 45 minute meeting is necessary to include the portfolio review (for a total cost of $525).

 Skip to content